xyproto/orbiton/README.md

 * Smart indentation.
 * `Home` and `End` are not detected by the key handler. `ctrl-a` and `ctrl-e` works, though.
 * Requires `/dev/tty` to be available.
-* Copy, cut and paste is only for one line at a time, and only within the editor.
+* Copy, cut and paste is only for one line at a time. `xclip` must be installed if the system clipboard is to be used.
 * May take a line number as the second argument, with an optional `+` prefix.
 * The text will be red if a loaded file is read-only.
 * The terminal needs to be resized to show the second half of lines that are longer than the terminal width.